 Books & More

-On November 1, the book To Hear the Forest Sing will be available for purchase.
-The book is a collection of writings gathered over a decade.
+Margaret's book To Hear the Forest Sing is now available for purchase.
+The book is a collection of writings gathered over a decade of musings on the subject of the divine.
 Some of the stories have been featured on the Listen Well site and some have never been recorded.
-The pieces grew out of Margaret's musings during her daily walks in the woods...
+The pieces grew out of Margaret's daily walks in the woods...

 The book begins...